 Cloud storage is built to let you start using it on the very first day you apply for it.
 You will save plenty of time building storage architecture.
 Using cloud storage, you can access the same files across different devices.
 Hardware maintenance is no longer a problem, make sure you have internet access, and there will be nearly no downtime.

-However, because the cloud storage is built at the datacenter that miles away from your device, you will need to take longer time to access your data, which is a critical factor for some mission-critical application.
+However, because the cloud storage is built at the datacenter that miles away from your device, you will need to take a longer time to access your data, which is a critical factor for some mission-critical applications.
 And you must regularly pay to keep your data in the cloud.

 Some of the issues mentioned above can be solved by adopting On-premises storage.
-In on-premise environment, data packages usually move within LAN, you will get much better response time for your application.
-And as drive is cheaper now, you can get much more storage space with the same price.
+In an on-premise environment, data packages usually move within LAN, you will get much better response time for your application.
+And as the drive is cheaper now, you can get much more storage space at the same price.

 Let’s look at some important aspects you need to consider before you decide where to put your data:

 Use it for Backup and Sync

 What is the main purpose of the storage you are going to have?

 Let’s say that you will use it as a backup for your main storage, will you need just one copy of it, or need to keep more than one copy?
 Different backup strategy consumes different among of space.
 If you frequently need more space, and you decide to go with the cloud; you need to select the right cloud service carefully; otherwise, you will find out that the cloud service costs you much more that you expected.
 Backup speed is another shortage for cloud storage, you won’t want to see that the nightly backup is still on-going when you go to the office in the morning.